 Prerequisites or Co-requisites: GSR 102 or the equivalent.
 PHY 122 Space and Astronomical Science (3) This course studies our solar system and the universe with special emphasis on planetary science and the possibilities for space travel.
 Nearby planets and moons will be contrasted with Earth to highlight the uniqueness of our planet.
 Co-requisite: PHY 124.
 Prerequisites or Co-requisites: GSR 102 or the equivalent.
 PHY 123 Earth Systems and Processes Lab (1) Case studies of explorations, catastrophes, technology application and human disturbance will provide focus for project work confronting a question or challenge that requires experimental design, implementation, data collection and publication of results.
 Co-requisite: PHY 121.
 Course Fee: \$35 PHY 124 Space and Astronomical Science Laboratory (1) Case studies and science fiction accounts of explorations, resource extraction, technology application will provide focus for project work confronting a question or challenge that requires experimental design, implementation, data collection and publication of results.
 Co-requisite: PHY 122.

-Course Fee: \$35

-PHY 141 Intro to Engineering Design (3)

-This course introduces the student to product design and development, including product investigation, design, manufacture, assembly and performance evaluation by means of a semester-long project.
-Fundamentals of design and project-related technicalities will be taught in class lectures and actual project implementation will be accomplished in

-Prerequisites or Co-requisites: MAT 150.

-PHY 151 Physics I (3)

-This introductory physics course develops a view of the universe as a clocklike mechanism where change is continuous, observers do not affect their measurements, identical experiments yield identical outcomes and the laws of physics are never violated.
+Course Fee: \$35 PHY 151 Physics I (3) This introductory physics course develops a view of the universe as a clocklike mechanism where change is continuous, observers do not affect their measurements, identical experiments yield identical outcomes and the laws of physics are never violated.
 It uses methods of calculus to investigate topics in the kinematics and dynamics of particles and rigid bodies, phases of matter, geometrical optics, optical instruments and Einstein's theory of relativity.
 Prerequisite: MAT 150.

-PHY 152 Physics II (3)

-This introductory physics course develops a view of the universe as a realm of uncertain possibilities, where change may be discontinuous, measuring may cause different experimental results, identical experiments yield many different outcomes and the laws of physics are violated under certain conditions.
+PHY 152 Physics II (3) This introductory physics course develops a view of the universe as a realm of uncertain possibilities, where change may be discontinuous, measuring may cause different experimental results, identical experiments yield many different outcomes and the laws of physics are violated under certain conditions.
 It uses methods of calculus to investigate topics in electricity and magnetism, vibrations, wave motion, quantum physics, atomic and nuclear physics, heat, ideal gas laws, thermodynamics, and quantum statistical physics.
 Prerequisite: PHY 151.

-PHY 153 Physics I Laboratory (1)

-This is the companion laboratory course to PHY151.
+PHY 153 Physics I Laboratory (1) This is the companion laboratory course to PHY151.
 Through a sequence of selected experiments, students will practice experiment design, report writing, use of standard instruments, data visualization, and error analysis skills.
-Course Fee: \$35

-Prerequisites or Co-requisites: PHY 151.
+Course Fee: \$35 Prerequisites or Co-requisites: PHY 151.

 PHY 154 Physics II Laboratory (1)

 This is the companion laboratory course to PHY152.
 Through a sequence of selected experiments, students will practice experiment design, report writing, use of standard instruments, data visualization, and error analysis skills.
 Course Fee: \$35

 Prerequisites or Co-requisites: PHY 152.

-PHY 205 Digital Devices and Designs (3)

-This course trains participants to start from the description of a control, computing, communication or information processing task, develop a state diagram of the process and design a digital circuit that will perform the task.
-Three hours of lecture per week.

-Prerequisite: GSR 102 or the equivalent and MAT 055 or the equivalent.

-PHY 207 Introduction to Microprocessors (3)

-An introduction to microprocessor programming and electronics.
-The course topics include number systems and codes, microcomputer basics, addressing modes, binary arithmetic, branching, programming algorithms, microprocessor architecture, microprocessor instruction set, stack operations, subroutines, I/O operations, interrupts, interface fundamentals, the peripheral interface adapter, and using the PIA.
+PHY 195 Special Topics (1-5)

+Special topics in the discipline, designed primarily for freshmen.
+Students may enroll in 195 Special Topics multiple times, as long as the topics differ.
 Prerequisite: Permission of the instructor.

-Co-requisite: PHY 207L.

-PHY 207L Basic Microprocessors Lab (1)

-A laboratory course that illustrates topics covered in PHY 207.
-Three hours of laboratory.

-Co-requisite: PHY 207.

-PHY 215 Introduction to Digital Circuits (1)

-This is a laboratory course that provides experience building, troubleshooting and testing progressively more complex, functioning digital circuits.
-Three hours of laboratory per week.

-Prerequisite: GSR 102 or the equivalent and MAT 055 or the eqivalent.
+PHY 295 Special Topics (1-5)

+Special Topics in the discipline, designed primarily for sophomores.
+Students may enroll in 295 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.

+PHY 395 Special Topics (1-5)

+Special topics in the discipline, designed primarily for juniors.
+Students may enroll in 395 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.

-PHY 495 Special Topics (1-3)
+PHY 495 Special Topics (1-5)

-Topics not taught in other courses.
+Special topics in the discipline, designed primarily for seniors who are majors or minors.
+Students may enroll in 495 Special Topics multiple times, as long as the topics differ.
+Prerequisite: Permission of the instructor.

+PHY 499 Independent Study (1-3)

+Intensive supervised study and research on topics of the student's selection.

+Prerequisite: Permission of the instructor.